mokaumi/glow_bloom_deco_vase/README.md

 ![DECCOCO](images/deccoco.jpg)

+Homemade DIY GloW Bloom Deco Vase with Built-in LED lighting for a magical glow at night I engineered this innovative DIY GloW Bloom Deco Vase with Built-in LED lighting for a magical glow at night.

 ✨ Introducing the GlowBloom Deco Vase! ✨
  Looking for a one-of-a-kind centerpiece that brings color, light, and creativity into your home or office?
 Meet the GlowBloom Deco Vase — a handcrafted masterpiece made with love, light, and a dash of innovation.
 🌺 Features: